-That is something that is never explained, we have no idea what so ever why Zordon is on Earth, we never learn why Rita or Zed are hell bent on taking over Earth.
+That is something that is never explained, we have no idea what so ever why Zordon is on Earth, we never learn why Rita or Zed are hell-bent on taking over Earth.
 But as a kid, you just don’t question it because you’re a kid.
 But even growing up and rewatching it, the action and story can sometimes sort of take you out of wondering why.
-The film being a reboot is allowed to play long with things.
+The film is a reboot is allowed to play along with things.
 It’s been no secret that Rita in the Reboot is the Green Ranger, the former Green Ranger.
 You get a short look at the Green Ranger suit (a female form with a boob plate and all) in the first 5 mins of the film.
-We see why she might not be able to full form her suit now as well, which explains her look later in the film.
+We see why she might not be able to fully form her suit now as well, which explains her look later in the film.

 I’ll talk about the design, something everyone has been complaining about.
 Power Rangers are aliens, it was stated in the show and it’s true in this film.
 The power coins, the power that drives them, the tech even Zordon and Rita are aliens.
 Protectors of the Zeo Crystal.
 I knew they wouldn’t do the classic suits or even do what the 1995 film Power Rangers the movie did.
 To be honest, the more I’ve looked at it and after seeing the film I can dig the suits.
 I hope that when Tommy becomes the Green Ranger that his suit gains the gold shield.
 As to put her apart from Rita’s version of the suit.

 The zords I’m still a bit of a mix bet on.
 Of course, I did buy the zords as they came out, and even did a review of them.
 I do plan on doing another video with them and talking a bit more about the zords now that I’ve watched the movie.
 The one thing that is very disappointing to me and this is more of a collector than the film’s fault.